Inventive AI vs 1up SOC 2 and ZDR

 Detailed Breakdown

-1. Inventive AI (Best overall for secure, high-throughput RFP & SecQ workflows)
+1. Inventive AI (Best overall for security-conscious RFP & SecQ teams)

-Inventive AI ranks as the top choice because it combines SOC 2‑compliant infrastructure and zero data retention with model providers with a platform built specifically for RFPs, RFIs, and security questionnaires.
+Inventive AI ranks as the top choice because it combines SOC 2–backed controls and zero data retention agreements with model providers with an RFP/SecQ-native workflow that’s designed to be auditable rather than a black box.

 What it does well: